 How to Clean Golf Clubs and Care for Them

-Do you need to know how to clean golf clubs?
-Golfers often face the difficult decision of what to do with their golf clubs after a round.
+Is it important to know how to clean golf clubs?
+Many players are not sure how to maintain their clubs after a round of golf.
 Luckily, there are some simple steps that will help keep your clubs in great condition and ready for any game!
-Cleaning them is an important step, but it’s also important not to damage the grips or shafts.
+While cleaning them is an important step, but it’s also important not to damage the grips or shafts.
 This blog post will take you through a few easy steps on how to care for your golf clubs so that they’ll be as good as new for years to come.

 Should you clean your golf clubs?